davidsferreira02/FSI/CTF_s_extra.md

 ![](https://i.imgur.com/lNQuRBl.png)

-* We discovered that this scrpit was exporting the content contained in "env" file of the "tmp" folder.
+* We discovered that this script was exporting the content contained in "env" file of the "tmp" folder.
 We also knew that this folder contains files that are generated temporarily.

 * We've also noticed that the script was being run periodically, since after some time, the commands were not working and terminated the connection with the server: